Math Data

 Goals

-• Develop a language (MathDataLang) for describing mathematical data
+• Develop a DSL (MathDataLang) for describing mathematical data

 • Implement a database of mathdata objects